-However, one thing most agree on is that there were two main successive events of evaporite deposition: gypsum-salt.
+However, one thing most agree on is that there were two main successive events of evaporite deposition: gypsum- salt.
 Strontium (Sr) isotopes in gypsum and carbonates as a function of age show that event #1 resulted from sea water evaporation then supplied from Atlantic waters and event #2 resulted from the river waters from surrounding continents.
-During this 700,000-year period, rivers incised their bedrocks by up to 1,600 m with regard the present-day level of the river.
+During this 700,000-year period, rivers incised their bedrocks by up to 1600 m with regard the present-day level of the river.
 This is because if the level of the sea goes down, the river will follow, decreasing its levels as well.
 In other words, the demonstration of the Messinian salinity crisis was made by the rivers.
 It was thought originally that the slab rollback was responsible, but it actually ended before the onset of the crisis.
 More probably, the slab rollback prepared the crisis, but was not enough to justify it.

 The Gibraltar Strait is the symbol of the Messinian salinity crisis.
-Reflooding of the Mediterranean happened through the Gibraltar strait, with a discharge of 10 m3/s, three orders of magnitude larger than the present-day Amazon River flow.
+Reflooding of the Mediterranean happened through the Gibraltar strait, with a discharge of 10 m/s, three orders of magnitude larger than the present-day Amazon River flow.
 All these events reinforce the idea that the Mediterranean is a living geological system, expected to disappear in some 10 million years.
-The Gibraltar strait can be seen as a premonitory feature of its "retirement".